tofuengine/tofu/README.md

 # Compiling

 In order to compile `Tofu Engine`, a Linux machine in required (either physical or virtual).
-A Debian-based distribution is suggested, although I've been using Ubuntu during the development.
+A Debian-based distribution is suggested, as I've been using Ubuntu since the beginning of its development.
 One can use the following commands to install all the required dependencies:

 ```bash
 sudo apt install build-essential